isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Bitter Gourd.md

 <section>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/Bittergourd%20(1).jpg">
 	<p>Bitter Gourd, as the name implies, is a bitter fruit used in a variety of Asian dishes.
 Eaten as an immature fruit, it can be stewed, fried, steamed or juiced. </p>
 	<p>The fruit has a lumpy appearance, with Chinese cultivars looking more warty and Indian varieties sporting spikes.
-The immature fruit ranges from bright green to white depending on cultivar, and the ripe fruit turns orange with bright red seeds.</p>
+The immature fruit ranges from bright green to white depending on cultivar, and the mature fruit turns orange with bright red seeds.</p>
 	<p>An <a href="/learn-more-about-gardening/glossary/#a">annual</a> crop, these plants are often grown in <a href="/page-index/horticulture-techniques/crop-rotation/">rotation</a> with other fruiting climbers.</p>
 	<p>This plant is part of the Cucurbita or Melon family, which includes other popular edible fruits like <a href="/page-index/edible-plants/cucumber/">Cucumber</a>, <a href="/page-index/edible-plants/winter-melon/">Winter melon</a>, and <a href="/page-index/edible-plants/pumpkin/">Pumpkin</a>.</p>
 	<br>